Skip to main content

-transporter.use(step, pluginFunc)
+transporter.use(step, pluginFn);

 mail.resolveContent(obj, key, callback)

-function plugin(mail, callback) {
+function plugin(mail, done) {

-mail.resolveContent(mail.data, 'html', (err, html) => {
+mail.resolveContent(mail.data, "html", (err, html) => {

 }